pulumi/templates/aws-sagemaker-python/README.md

 ### Cleanup

-To destroy the Pulumi stack and all of it's resources:
+To destroy the Pulumi stack and all of its resources:

 ```bash
 pulumi destroy